Bahrain travel guide

 Don’t bring video cassettes or DVDs into the country.
 They may be withheld on arrival at the airport.

 Bahraini law doesn’t criminalise same sex-activity between consenting adults who are at least 21 years of age, although sodomy is illegal.
 Bahrain is a liberal country compared with most others in the region, but many Bahrainis hold conservative social views.
 There are some reported cases of individuals punished for same-sexual activity, but in practice arrests for homosexual behaviour are relatively rare.
+See our information and advice page for the LGBT community before you travel.

 All residents and visitors must carry photographic ID.
 Under Bahraini law, it’s an offence not to be able to present photographic ID if you’re asked to do so by a member of the Bahraini authorities, and you may be subject to a fine of up to 300BHD.